 Parameter Set elements included in the Channel Usage Response frame shall be the same values of the fields in

 the Power Constraint and EDCA Parameter Set elements that are transmitted by the AP.

+An AP may also advertise one or more unsolicited Channel Usage elements in Beacon frames and (Re)Association Response frames and may transmit unsolicited Channel Usage elements in Probe Response frames.
+Unlike Channel Usage message exchanges, such unsolicited advertisements:

+do not establish a peer-to-peer TWT agreement

+may be incomplete and/or may not be individualized for the recipient’s traffic.

-Upon receipt of a Channel Usage element in the Probe Response or Channel Usage Response frame, the receiving STA may use the following:
+Upon receipt of a Channel Usage element in the Beacon, Probe Response, (Re)Association Response or Channel Usage Response frame, the receiving STA may use the following:

 The channel usage information as part of channel selection processing to start a (#3349)noninfrastructure BSS or an off-channel TDLS direct link